websanco/liferay-learn/docs/dxp/7.x/en/getting-started/introduction-to-the-admin-account.md

 ## What's Next

-Continue our Getting Started walkthrough by familiarizing yourself with the [DXP Product Menu](./navigating-dxp.md).
+Continue our Getting Started walkthrough by familiarizing yourself with the [DXP Global Menu](./navigating-dxp.md).

 Learn more about [configuring how users log into DXP](../installation-and-upgrades/securing-liferay/authentication-basics.md).